Beastwick18/jetson-orin-nano-nvme-sdkmanager-setup/readme.md

 ```
 usbipd.exe attach --wsl -b <BUSID> --auto-attach
 ```
-- In WSL, open sdkmanager via the commandline:
+- In WSL, open sdkmanager via the commandline (X11 must work on your installation of WSL):
 ```
 sdkmanager
 ```